 Special discount transportation savings tickets are available for S-Bahn and U-Bahn trains, buses, and trams in München in Bavaria, Southern Germany.

 Munich (München) has an excellent and vast public transportation network that smoothly integrates the use of S-Bahn and U-Bahn trains, trams, and buses.
 Single-journey tickets are not particularly cheap but visitors can save by using special discount savings passes.
-The Munich Partner transportation day card is a particularly good deal for couples, small groups, and families.
+The Munich Group transportation day card is a particularly good deal for couples, small groups, and families.

 Buying Tickets for the Munich Public Transportation System in Germany

 Using the public transportation system in Munich (München) is very simple with unlimited transfers allowed between trains, buses, and trams.
 However, selecting the best ticket is potentially a far more complex matter.

 The Münchner Verkehrs- und Tarifverbund (MVV) offers around twenty different types of tickets, which is further divided into one to 15 different subcategories, which can be divided into up to four further sub-subcategory price classes.
 Fortunately for most visitors to Munich, the choice can be reduced most of the time to simple single-ride tickets or day passes.

 Single-Ride Tickets on Munich’s Mass Transit System

 The price of the single ticket depends on the number of zones that the journey lasts.
-For single-ticket purposes, central Munich’s transportation system is divided into four price zones, which are in rings around the town center, which is the central zone M. A journey starting in the west of Munich in zone circle two and ends in the east in zone circle two will require a ticket for three zones as the reentry into zone two is calculated as a separate zone change.
+For single-ticket purposes, central Munich’s transportation system is divided into six price zones, which are in rings around the town center, which is the central zone M. A journey starting in the west of Munich in zone circle two and ends in the east in zone circle two will require a ticket for three zones as the reentry into zone two is calculated as a separate zone change.

-Following a change end 2019, almost all tourist sights in Munich are in the central Zone 1.
-Popular sights in Zone 2 include Schloss Nymphenburg Palace, Schwabing, Olympia Zentrum, BMW Welt and the BMW Museum that were previously in a different zone.
+Following a change end 2019, almost all tourist sights in Munich are in the central Zone M, including for example Schloss Nymphenburg Palace, Schwabing, Olympia Zentrum, BMW Welt and the BMW Museum that were previously in a different zone.